Moesif/moesif-aws-lambda-nodejs/README.md

 [![Source Code][ico-source]][link-source]

-Node.js Middleware for AWS Lambda that automatically logs API calls and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.
+Node.js Middleware for AWS Lambda that automatically logs API calls and sends to [Moesif](https://www.moesif.com) for API analytics and monitoring.

 Designed for APIs that are hosted on AWS Lambda using Amazon API Gateway or Application Load Balancer as a trigger.
+Works with REST APIs, GraphQL APIs (such as with apollo-server-lambda) and more.

 [Source Code on GitHub](https://github.com/moesif/moesif-aws-lambda-nodejs)